kapplan/Oracle-SQL-learning-path/README.md

 # Oracle SQL
-# Exercises for me to excel in SQL and the homeworks I've done during my big data master's degree in SGH (coursework for Databases Build and Exploitation)
+# Exercises and the homeworks I've done during my big data master's degree in SGH ( & the coursework for Databases Build and Exploitation)

 # 1. read last name, first name and salary of all employees working in department 10 and with salary greater than 2000